 Since our acquisition by Goode Partners in 2006, our board of directors has administered and determined overall compensation for our named executive officers.
 Under our stockholders agreement, Goode Partners has appointed a majority of the board of directors since 2006.
 While these rights terminated upon consummation of our IPO, Goode Partners has held a majority of the voting power over our common stock since the IPO.
-However, Goode Partners no longer holds a majority of the voting power over our common stock since the IPO.
-However, Goode Partners no longer the Nasdaq Marketplace Rules and will be required to have an independent compensation committee determine our named executive officers' compensation, subject to the permitted phase-in period.
+However, Goode Partners no longer holds a majority of the voting power over our common stock and, as a result, we are no longer able to avail ourselves of the controlled company exception under the Nasdaq Marketplace Rules and will be required to have an independent compensation committee determine our named executive officers' compensation, subject to the permitted phase-in period.
 Additionally, after we become subject to Section 162(m) of the Internal Revenue Code (the "Code"), we intend to appoint at least two independent directors to our compensation committee who each qualify as outside directors to the extent necessary to maintain the deductibility of compensation we pay.